Cineboard/api/README.md

 `cd sql && bash db_create.sh`

-The copy src/settings.php to settings.local.php and customize.
+Then copy src/settings.php to settings.local.php and customize.

 To quickly use the application launch this command on both repositories: